toblut-midmug/ur-smol-nabla/README.md

 [micrograd](https://github.com/karpathy/micrograd).
 Inspired by [backprop](https://backprop.jle.im/) and [torch.func](https://pytorch.org/docs/stable/func.html).
 A small deep learning framework on top of it is work in progress ...

 ### Overview
 To simplify things, `ur-smol-nabla` works with scalar values only.
-A `$scalar` consists of a `@rd` (double-precision floating-point) value and an index of a corresponding node of a topologically sorted computational graph.
+A `$scalar` consists of a `@rd` (double-precision floating-point) value and an index of a corresponding node in a topologically sorted computational graph.
 Gradients are tracked in a `$grad-graph`.
 Each element of a `$grad-graph` is the local gradient (i.e. a list of partial derivatives w.r.t "input" `$scalar`s) of a corresponding `$scalar`.
 The (intermediate) results of computations are only stored in `$scalar`s which allows for computations to be performed in a somewhat "dynamic" fashion, as illustrated below.

 ### Example